storyfeet/dugi_bialan/content/grammar.md

 --------------

 Particles may be combined, to create a meaning new meaning

+### da li : to be / in order to be

+-- mi wei mugo ei beba da li wiawa
+..
+I eat vegetables to become strong
+??
+I DO eat OBJECT vegetable TO BE strong

 ### da wei : to do / in order to